 Tuition and Fees

-The tuition and fees are as listed on Cost of Attendance on our program website.
+The tuition and fees are as listed on Estimated Program Cost on our program website.
 The following should be noted, when viewing the costs:

 - NYIT reserves the right to change tuition and fees at any time without notice.

 - Professionalism and advocacy are key components to successful students and graduates.
 Students are required to become members of the American Academy of PAs (AAPA) and the New York State Society of PAs (NYSSPA), both for professional reasons as well as to allow opportunity for significant scholarships otherwise not available.

 - While on clinical clerkship, students are covered under clinical site-specific professional liability insurance provided by the college, with minimums of $1,300,000/$3,900,000.